-Grandparents, do you wince when you hear about your grandkids’ jam-packed schedules?
+Grandparents, do you wince when you hear about your grandkids’ jam-packed calendars?
 Do you ever worry that they are way overcommitted?
 They very well may be.

 But instead of shaking your head in disdain or starting an argument with their parents, I recommend you ask for copies of their schedules!

 Every school team and club generates online schedules of games, performances, tournaments, meets, and recitals.
-Just have your children forward you these e-mails as they come in.
+Just have your adult child forward you these e-mails as they come in.
 If you live nearby, you can plug those events into your calendar, and then go and show your faithful support.

 And even if you’re three states away, it’s still a great idea.
 You’ll be ready to ask your grandkids about how that game or recital went.
 Maybe they or their parents can send videos to you.
 And maybe you can schedule your next visit around these significant events in your grandchildren’s lives.